-York U3A has around 1,800 members.
+York u3a has around 1,500 members.
 They come from a variety of working backgrounds and their enthusiasm for sharing what interests them enables us to offer an unusually wide range of activities.

-Today, we have over 140 Interest Groups, monthly Saturday Morning Lectures, travel groups focusing on both UK and abroad, and a host of other special events.
+We normally have over 140 Interest Groups, monthly Saturday Morning Lectures, and travel groups focusing on both UK and abroad.

 The Third Age Trust